AMPATH/ampath-forms/docs/getting-started/getting-started.md

   - Edit a Form schema.
 Clicking the pen icon loads the selected form's schema in the [Schema Editor](#using-the-schema-editor).
   - Download a Form schema.
   - Import a Form schema.
 - **Pagination controls** - These are at the bottom of the Forms List.
-They allow you to navigate between the items in the Forms list.
+They allow you to navigate between the items in the Forms List.

 ## The Schema Editor